davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 > The bash above has started the db running on **localhost**, port **5432**, password **postgres_docker** and physically stored at **\$HOME/docker/volumes/postgres:/var/lib/postgresql/data**

-With that up and running you should now be able to connect to it using and DB IDE tool of your choosing.
+With that up and running you should now be able to connect to it using any DB IDE tool of your choosing.
 I'll just use PG admin in this case.

 Lets create a doggo table